A vertically integrated model with phase change for aquifers in cold firn: Discussion and limitations

 Next, we discuss the sharp-interface assumption and its limitations for heat transport.
-The thermal diffusivity of ice $\alpha \approx 10^{-6}$ m$^2$/s at 0$^\circ$C \citep{james1968thermal}.
-For porous firn, a prefactor of 0.25-1 could be applied to the thermal diffusivity to account for the thermal diffusivity of cold firn for a porosity between 0 and 0.7 (e.g., the factor being $(1-\phi)^{l-1}$; see \cite{shadab2024mechanism} with exponent $l=1.885$ taken from \cite{Yen1981}).
+The thermal diffusivity of ice $\alpha \approx 10^{-6}$ m$^2$/s at 0$\,^\circ$C \citep{james1968thermal}.
+For porous firn, a prefactor of 0.25-1 could be applied to the thermal diffusivity to account for the thermal diffusivity of cold firn for a porosity between 0 and 0.7 (e.g., the factor being $(1-\phi)^{l-1}$; see \cite{shadab2024mechanism} with exponent $l=1.885$ taken from \cite{Yen1981new}).
 In the vertical direction, the heat conduction length scales from the scaling $\sqrt{\alpha t}$ are on the order of one meter at yearly timescales.
-If the length scales for heat advection along with the aquifer motion are on the order of ten meters or more in a year, conduction could be considered small.
-But if the vertical motion of the aquifer is on the order of one meter per year or less, then heat conduction would be prominent.
-In the case where heat conduction is dominant, the loss of water due to conduction could be accounted for as a sink term in the governing equations (\ref{eq:governing1}-\ref{eq:governing2}).
+If the length scales for heat advection along with the aquifer motion are on the order of ten meters or more in a year, conduction could be considered small at the annual time scales, as observed in Figures~\ref{fig2:analyvsnum}\textit{g}-\textit{i}.
+But if the vertical motion of the aquifer is on the order of one meter per year or less, while the time of consideration is on the order of years, then heat conduction would be prominent.
+In the case where heat conduction is dominant, the loss of liquid water due to conduction loss could be accounted for as a sink term in the governing equation (\ref{eq:governing2}).
 This is an excellent direction for future work.